 After our exciting Arctic Adventure in Tromsø, we headed to Oslo for two days.
-Despite the cold weather, December turned out to be a good time to visit!
-We had the opportunity to see annual events like Christmas markets and special performances at the Oslo Opera House which only take place this time of year.
-The weather was relatively warm (although I was hoping for snow), and we had no problem exploring the city by foot!
-We did take one tour, Selected Oslo City Tour Including Viking Ship Museum, which enabled us to see sights outside the city center, like the Viking Ship Museum and the Holmenkollen Ski Jump.
+Despite the cold weather, December turned out to be agood time to visit!
+We had the opportunity to experience winter attractions like Christmas markets and special performances at the Oslo Opera House.
+The weather was relatively warm (although I was hoping for snow), and we had no problem exploring the city by foot.
+We did take one tour, Oslo City Tour Including Viking Ship Museum, which enabled us to see sights outside the city center, like the Viking Ship Museum and the Holmenkollen Ski Jump.
 There are tons of things to see in Oslo, but I’m going to share my favorites with you in this post.

 Quick Tips for Oslo Travel:

 We really enjoyed our visit to the opera house!
 In December there are several holiday themed performances to choose from, including Tchaikovsky’s Nutcracker Ballet.
-We purchased our $20 tickets through the official website; some parts of the site are in English and others in Norwegian so you’ll just have to use Google Translate to get your tickets 😉 They were practically sold out of tickets so get yours as soon as possible.
-The building is beautiful both inside and out, and you can walk on the roof for a great view of the city and harbor.
+We purchased our $20 tickets through the official website; some parts of the site are in English and others in Norwegian so you’ll just have to use Google Translate to get your tickets.
+Almost all the shows were sold out so try to purchase your tickets as soon as possible.
+The opera house is beautiful both inside and out, and you can walk on the roof for a great view of the city and harbor.

 2. Annual Christmas Markets